victorrmc/SpringBootAPI/README.md

 The server-side of this project is implemented as a RESTful API using Spring Boot.
 The database used is H2, an in-memory database that provides fast and efficient data storage.

 Authentication with SpringBoot in the application is performed using the token provided by the Spring Boot API.
+The application includes control of roles, distinguishing between user and admin roles, ensuring distinct permissions for different types of users.

 Additionally, a product CRUD (Create, Read, Update, Delete) is implemented, allowing operations on products by making requests to different API endpoints.

 Within this repository, you will find a detailed user manual in the `UserManual` folder, guiding you through the functionalities and proper usage of the application.